Upping your vitamin D intake has been shown to help with symptoms of rheumatoid arthritis.

 - Fatigue and weakness that doesn’t seem normal

 - Excessive sweating, especially on your forehead

-“Maintaining an adequate vitamin D level is essential in the management of rheumatoid arthritis,” said Elizabeth Ortiz, MD, assistant professor of clinical medicine at the Keck School of Medicine of USC.
+“Maintaining an adequate vitamin D level is essential in the management of rheumatoid arthritis,” says Elizabeth Ortiz, MD, assistant professor of clinical medicine at the Keck School of Medicine of USC and a rheumatologist at Keck Medicine of USC.
 “It has been shown to help with pain control and may even be beneficial in controlling inflammation and disease activity.”